digital-blueprint/handbook/docs/frameworks/frontend/dev/ui_guideline.md

 The top navigation [[Fig. 1]](#fig1) is placed in the slot "header" `<header>`.
 It is centered horizontally and contains the following elements:

-- Menu toggle — opens the `<aside>` side menu and switches between standard layout and wide layout
+- Menu toggle: opens the `<aside>` side menu and switches between standard layout and wide layout
 - Dark/Light mode switch
 - Language switch (EN / DE)
 - Login / Logged-in user indicator